haganjam/bef_experiment_observational/README.md

 This script calls the function from stachova_leps_model.R and runs nine different simulated biodiversity experiments with varying levels of average interspecific competition.
 The resulting dataset is saved into the analysis_data folder.
 Note that this is computationally intensive and can take 10-20 minutes to run.

-Once these four scripts have been run, you can run the following scripts to create fig. 2, fig. S1, fig. 3 and fig. 5:
+Once these four scripts have been run, you can run the following scripts to create fig. 2, fig. S1, fig. S2, fig.S4, fig. 3, fig. S3 and fig. 5:

-+ ms_fig_2_fig_S1_analysis.R
++ ms_fig_2_fig_S1_S2_S4_analysis.R
-+ ms_fig_3_analysis.R
++ ms_fig_3_fig_S3_analysis.R
 + ms_fig_5_analysis.R

 To reproduce fig. 4 and fig. S2, you need to run the script:

-+ ms_fig_4_fig_S2_analysis.R
++ ms_fig_4_fig_S5_analysis.R

-This loads in data from van der Plas (2019)'s systematic review that we added spatial extent information to.
-The data is downloaded directly from the script via a figshare link (to be added soon...).
+This script loads in data from van der Plas (2019)'s systematic review that we added spatial extent information to.
+The data is downloaded directly from the script via a figshare link from this DOI: https://doi.org/10.6084/m9.figshare.15178248.v1.

 For reference, the script called: van_der_plas_review_create_data_template.R was used to take the raw file posted by van der Plas (2019, Biological Reviews) and create a template from which we could add the spatial extent information.